fgcz/rawDiag/README.md

 library("devtools")
 devtools::install_github("fgcz/rawDiag", build_vignettes = FALSE)
 ```
-### 1.2 The New RawFileReader .Net assembly from Thermo Fisher Scientific

 The [New RawFileReader from Thermo Fisher Scientific](http://planetorbitrap.com/rawfilereader)
 has to be downloaded and installed separately in order to be able to directly read Thermo raw-files (by using the R function `read.raw`).

 To install [the New RawFileReader .Net assembly](http://planetorbitrap.com/rawfilereader) follow the installation instructions provided by Thermo Fisher Scientific.

-### 2.2 Typical install time on a "normal" desktop computer
+### 2.3 Typical install time on a "normal" desktop computer

 * Thermo RawFileReader dll: 1sec to 30 minutes
 * the rawDiag package through github: 10 minutes